Ao Naga: Moatsü Festival

-Tsüngremong Festival
+Tsüngremmong Festival

-The Tsüngremong Festival (Harvest Festival) is the biggest festival of the community and is celebrated immediately after the harvest of the crop.
-The festival is marked by offering prayers to God, singing, dancing and feasting.
+The Tsüngremmong Festival (Harvest Festival) is the biggest festival of the community and is celebrated immediately after the harvest of the crop.
+The festival is typically held in August and is marked by offering prayers to God, singing, dancing and feasting.

 Religion

 The traditional religion is animist, holding that spirits, both benevolent and malicious, must be appealed to and placated through ceremony and sacrifice.
 Among the Ao deities, Lichaba, the creator, is revered most highly.

 Edwin W. Clark, an American missionary traveled to Nagaland in 1872 with the intention to carry out missionary work in the country.
 Clark approached his work among the Ao as a civilizing mission, seeking to replace traditional culture and language with that of the West.
-The first family to covert to Christianity was the "Aier" family.
+The first family to convert to Christianity was the "Aier" family.

 Since the 19th century, the majority of Ao have converted to Christianity.
 Many Ao people, however continue to practice traditional animist festivals and rituals removed from their religious contexts.

 Cuisine

 Traditional Ao cuisine is characteristically non-vegetarian food, preferably cooked by boiling instead of frying.
 Pork meat is the most popular meat and mostly cooked with fermented bamboo shoots.
 Food flavors are enhanced through local herbal ingredients and spices.
-Ao cuisine tends to be spicy in nature.
+Ao cuisine tends to be spicy in nature.A signature food item of the Aos is Anishi, a dried paste made from taro leaves.
+It adds a distinct smoky flavor and deep black color to dishes.